 But if you make your own quesadillas, you can keep the delicious taste while you jettison most of the fat calories.
 Best of all, the whole quesadilla concept—tortilla, cheese, filling—is so versatile, you can have them morning, noon or night.

 Here are a few of our customers’ favorite quesadillas that make great flex meals:

 This savory breakfast is a great way to sneak in more than one serving of veggies in a day—something you can rarely do at breakfast time.

 It uses one low carb wheat tortilla into which you place a half cup of cooked broccoli florets (from frozen), one cup of chopped spinach steamed in water until it wilts, two scrambled egg whites, some garlic powder for extra taste and, of course, low-fat cheese—a quarter cup of shredded cheddar.
 Breakfast quesadillas are a great way to start your day.

-Clocking in at just 201 calories, this breakfast quesadilla counts as one SmartCarb, one PowerFuel, and one and a half Vegetables.
+Clocking in at just 201 calories, this breakfast quesadilla counts as one SmartCarb, one PowerFuel, and one and a half Vegetables on the Nutrisystem program.